 The stage as a scene for a photographic frame fascinated him, and the freedom of movement and play marked the creation of his own artistic vision.
 For Stojko, theater and artistic photography are inextricably linked, mainly because the documentation of emotionally charged events on stage, in which gestures are condensed and the atmosphere of the event can be felt in the air, represents for him much more than just material for an authentic record of the event - it offers him the possibility recreating a work of art, which takes place almost unrepeatably on stage, with its own tool – a photographic or film camera.
 (Dr. Marija Skočir, 2024)

-Author: Tone Stojko * Curator: mag.
-Tea Rogelj * Designer: Nina Šturm
+Author: Tone Stojko * Curator: Tea Rogelj, MA * Design: Nina Šturm

-Translator into English: Barbara Skubic * Proofreader: Andraž Polončič Ruparčič * Proofreader for English language: Jana Renée Wilcoxen
+Translation: Barbara Skubic * Proofreading: Andraž Polončič Ruparčič * Proofreader for English language: Jana Renée Wilcoxen

-Producer Slovenian Theater Institute (SLOGI, for: Dr. Gašper Troha), co-producer: Prodok, doo (for: Simon Stojko Falk), 2024.
+Produced by the Slovenian Theater Institute (SLOGI, represented by: Dr. Gašper Troha), co-producer: Prodok, doo (represented by: Simon Stojko Falk), 2024.
 SLOGI is financed by the Ministry of Culture of the Republic of Slovenia.

-Photo processing: Tone Stojko * Printing: OKVIR doo
+Photo editing: Tone Stojko * Printing: OKVIR doo

-Na naslovnici: Dušan Jovanović, Who sings that Sisyphus, SNG Drama Ljubljana, premiere on January 12, 1997.
+In the cover photo: Dušan Jovanović, Who Sings Sisyphus, SNT Drama Ljubljana, premiere on January 12, 1997.
 Photo: Tone Stojko; source: SLOGI.